-The Food Meghan Markle Won’t Be Able To Eat Anymore Now She Is A Royal
+The Food Meghan Markle Won’t Be Able To Eat Anymore Now That She Is A Royal

 This rule likely has a very practical side to it.
 After all, garlic is renowned for its smell and it would certainly be embarrassing for royal family members to be attending functions with a bad case of garlic breath.

-According to the Express, Meghan Markle is not confined to meals at the royal palace or with the Queen when it comes to consuming garlic.
+According to the Express, Meghan Markle is not confined to meals at the royal palace or with the queen when it comes to consuming garlic.
 She will no longer be able to eat garlic while attending any royal functions or while traveling abroad in a royal capacity.

 However, garlic is still allowed to be eaten, so long as it is done in private and not during royal functions or events.
-So, Meghan Markle will still be able to grab a late night kebab if she so chooses, provided she eats it at home and removes all evidence of the dreaded garlic breath before she attends any royal functions.
+So, Meghan Markle will still be able to grab a late-night kebab if she so chooses, provided she eats it at home and removes all evidence of the dreaded garlic breath before she attends any royal functions.

 So, what are some of the other food rules when it comes to members of the royal family?

-The BBC reports that the royal family is not allowed to consume shellfish while traveling.
+BBC reports that the royal family is not allowed to consume shellfish while traveling.
 While some may assume it is because shellfish can be rather difficult to eat elegantly, this rule is much more practical in reality.
-The shellfish rule in enacted so that the royals minimize the risk of food poisoning while abroad and potentially miss out on prior official engagements and meetings.
+The shellfish rule is enacted so that the royals minimize the risk of food poisoning while abroad and potentially miss out on prior official engagements and meetings.

 Harper’s Bazaar reports that royals have a specific way in which they must drink their tea.